-It can be structured a number of ways:
+It can be structured in a number of ways:

-When it comes to benefits packages, generally with young dental associates, paid vacation isn’t included.
+When it comes to benefits packages, generally with young dental associates, paid vacation is omitted.
 However, sometimes lab bills and malpractice are covered.
 If paying malpractice is mentioned, make sure to read the fine print.
 In some cases, the agreement may state that they will pay your malpractice.
 But a closer look can reveal that the expense will be deducted from your compensation at some level.
-Figuring out what your true benefits are vs. what’s been paid on your behalf out of your own paycheck is important to
+Figuring out what your actual benefits are vs. what’s been paid on your behalf out of your own paycheck is essential to understand.

-Additionally, having a comprehensive understanding of pay, the compensation structure, plus all of the benefits can help you determine the best opportunity to pursue.
+Additionally, a comprehensive understanding of pay, the compensation structure, and all of the benefits can help you determine the best opportunity to pursue.